Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a

-where $C_u$ is the class of functions equivalent to $u$.
-In the framework of probability theory, we consider a \emph{second-order random field} (finite variance) as a solution.
-By the Cameron-Martin theorem, the expression \eqref{SolutionPDE} is verified and orthogonal polynomials of the stochastic variable $\xi$ are chosen as basis functions\footnote{Haar Wavelet and multi-wavelet expansions are also possible, for details see \cite{pettersson2015polynomial}.}.
+The convergence of $u^M$ to $u$ as $M\to \infty$ is guaranteed by the Cameron-Martin theorem \cite{cameron1947orthogonal}.
+Classically, orthogonal polynomials are chosen as basis functions\footnote{Haar Wavelet and multi-wavelet expansions are also possible, for details see \cite{pettersson2015polynomial}.}.
 The distribution of $\xi $ determines the polynomial family.
 If $\xi$ is distributed by a Gaussian measure, Hermite polynomials provide the best convergence results, for details see \cite{xiu2002wiener}.
 In this paper, we consider normalised orthogonal polynomials and, in particular, normalised Hermite polynomials.
 Therefore, we speak just about the polynomial chaos (PC) method.
 Basic properties of these polynomials are cited in section \ref{Appendix:Hermite}.
-In our numerical test cases, we compare the first and second moments (expected value $\E(u)$ and variance $\Var(u)$) of our calculated solutions with the analytical ones.
+In our numerical tests, we compare the first and second moments (expected value $\E[u]$ and variance $\Var(u)$) of our calculated solutions with the analytical solution.
 The two moments can be expressed by coefficients of the PC method as